EmilieAndreasen/cds-la-assignments/Assignment_4/README.md

 ```

 ## Data Source
-The data used for this assignment is the scripts from the TV-series Game of Thrones.
+The data used for this assignment is the scripts from the TV series 'Game of Thrones'.
 Specifically, the scripts for every season have been collected into one complete set in the form of a table, split into lines, with metadata such as who spoke each line, which episode that line comes from, and which season that episode belongs to.

 For more details about the data visit the following [website](https://www.kaggle.com/datasets/albenft/game-of-thrones-script-all-seasons?select=Game_of_Thrones_Script.csv).
 To use the data, simply follow the link, download the dataset, and save it to the `in` folder.